 - If you are concerned about the welfare of your children, tell ICE that you need to make a phone call right away to make sure they are being cared for properly.
 If you need to make more than one phone call, ask ICE or detention center staff.
-ICE does not have to give you more than one free phone call when you arrive in detention, but they may be willing to help you, so it's good to try.
-You can also ask to speak to a Custody and Resource Coordinator in case one is available at your detention center. - If you ask to be released but ICE will not release you, keep asking!
+ICE does not have to give you more than one free phone call when you arrive in detention, but they may be willing to help you, so it's good to try. - If you ask to be released but ICE will not release you, keep asking!
 Tell all the officials you speak to that you have children and that you need to care for them.
-You may be told that you cannot be released because you are subject to mandatory detention, but don't let that stop you! - Tell the person who is processing you into the detention center (putting your information into the computer) that you have children, especially if you are the only person who cares for them. - Make sure your Deportation Officer (sometimes called a Case

-Officer) knows you have children, especially if you are a single parent or the main caregiver for your children.
+You may be told that you cannot be released because you are subject to mandatory detention, but don't let that stop you! - Tell the person who is processing you into the detention center (putting your information into the computer) that you have children, especially if you are the only person who cares for them. - Make sure your Deportation Officer (sometimes called a Case Officer) knows you have children, especially if you are a single parent or the main caregiver for your children.
 Ask him or her to exercise discretion in your case (discretion is a word that has a particular meaning for ICE, so use this word when asking).
 You should also ask your Deportation Officer how to request release on Humanitarian Parole, Release on Recognizance, Supervised Release or Alternatives to Detention and how to request a bond hearing.
 If there are any changes with respect to the custody of your children or their safety, tell your Deportation Officer and detention center staff.
 ICE may be willing to reconsider your request for release.
 You should always ask ICE and detention center staff for assistance in doing the things you need to do to reunite with your children.
-If you are not satisfied with the response you get from them, or they are not providing you with the help you need, you may call the ICE Detention Reporting and Information Line (DRIL) at 888-351-4024 (9116# from inside detention), or have a relative or friend contact either the ICE Field Office in the area where you are being detained, or ICE Headquarters.
+If you are not satisfied with the response you get from them, or they are not providing you with the help you need, you may call the ICE Community and Detainee Helpline at 1-888-351-4024, or have a relative or friend contact ---- [For information about how to contact the Field Office or either the ICE Field Office in the area where you are being Headquarters, see Appendix A. detained, or ICE Headquarters.
 If ICE is considering your request for release, they may ask for proof that you are the parent or the main caretaker or caregiver of your children.
 They may also want proof that there is no other parent available to care for your children.
 ICE may require you to give them the address where you will live if you are released, and some proof that you will be able to live there, like a letter from a landlord or someone who lives in the house.
 Ask relatives or friends outside to help you get this information.
+2) If ICE does not release you, follow these steps1 Contacting & coordinating care of your children: